isomerpages/wsg-vca/_browse-vcas-by-sector/Education/Benjamin Daud Cassim.md

 </p>
 <p>Senior Lecturer, Temasek Polytechnic</p>
 </blockquote>
-<p>As an academic, Benjamin is responsible for development and updating the
+<p>Benjamin began his career managing business events and destination marketing
+initiatives.
+This sparked his interest in tourism and in 2007 he pivoted his career to teaching and developing the hospitality and tourism curriculum at Temasek Polytechnic.</p>
+<p>Today, drawing on the years of industry experience under his belt, Benjamin
-hospitality and tourism-related curriculum to account for key ongoing changes taking place in the industry.
-He is also a part of the Diploma’s teaching team and lectures in a range of subjects including areas of digital marketing, business events management, innovation and entrepreneurship, and revenue management.</p>
+teaches a broad range of subjects, including but not limited to digital marketing, business events management, innovation and entrepreneurship, and revenue management.</p>
-<p>Apart from academic responsibilities in curriculum development and teaching,
-he has also been directly involved in tourism capacity development projects and TVET skills and competency framework development with regional and provincial governments including Bangladesh, Vietnam, Cambodia and the Philippines’ province of Cebu.</p>
-<p>Prior to entering academia, Benjamin built a career in managing business
-events and rolling out destination marketing initiatives.
-He holds a Master’s in International Hotel and Tourism Management, and a Bachelor’s in Business Administration.</p>
+<p>Outside of his academic work, Benjamin collaborates with regional and
+provincial governments in countries like Bangladesh, Vietnam, Cambodia, and the Philippines on tourism initiatives.
+This involvement allows him to share his knowledge and help create effective technical and vocational education and training (TVET) frameworks that support the growth of the tourism industry.</p>
+<p>With his diverse experience accumulated over three decades, Benjamin hopes
+to inspire and encourage others interested in business or tourism and looks forward to helping them reach their career goals.</p>
 <p></p>
 <p></p><a class="isomer-image-wrapper" href="https://form.gov.sg/677f329752fac86cddec1b74"><img style="width: 20%;" height="auto" width="100%" alt="" src="/images/CONNECT_WITH_ME.png"></a>
 <p></p>